+Table 1201 Change in colour meetistey

 Change in Change Shift in

 pressure in colour equilibrium

 intensity position

 1. Decrease The colour To the right,

-in pressure deepens the side
+in pressure darkens the side

 with more

 molecules

 2. Increase in The colour To the left,

 pressure lightens the side

 to almost with fewer

 colourless molecules